MathyouMB/website/src/content/articles/2024/making-the-most-of-your-internship.md

 Treat every meeting you need to speak in like a presentation.

-If you’re expected to speak—even for a brief update—take the time to organize your thoughts beforehand.
+If you’re expected to speak (even for a brief update), take the time to organize your thoughts beforehand.
 Be concise, clear, and confident in your delivery.

-If you’re organizing a meeting—even a brief one—make sure you've created an agenda with clearly identified questions or outcomes you need from the meeting.
+If you’re organizing a meeting (even a brief one), make sure you've created an agenda with clearly identified questions or outcomes you need from the meeting.

 Meetings aren’t just about exchanging information; they’re moments to leave a positive impression, establish yourself as a valuable team member, and build trust with your team.